 - At some institutions, private funding may not be “prized” as highly as federal funding because of perceptions that the review isn’t as rigorous as that of federal grants/contracts

-Federal funding also has multiple advantages and disadvantages which need to be considered prior to creating a proposal.
+Federal funding also has several advantages and disadvantages that you should consider before creating a proposal.

-- Federal agencies tend to have more funds available to disburse, although the number of applicants may offset this advantage
+- Federal agencies tend to have more funds available, although the number of applicants may offset this advantage

 - Funds are available for a wide range of organizations, both lead and partners